 My Thoughts on Design Thinking

 I did notice that when we used the “Wouldn’t it be cool if…” statement that we glanced over concepts quicker and did not give them the depth of thought they deserve.
-The main reason for that is because we moved on to many new ideas quickly.
+The main reason for that is because we moved on to many new ideas very quickly.

 My Thoughts on Recruiting